Top 5 This Week

 What makes Yellowstone National Park’s geothermal features the world’s most extraordinary?

-Yellowstone National Park (3,472 square miles, established 1872 as the world’s first national park) contains more geysers, hot springs, mud pots, and fumaroles than any place on Earth — more than 10,000 hydrothermal features sitting above the most active volcanic hot spot in the world.
-Old Faithful — erupting every 44–125 minutes to heights of 106–184 feet — is the world’s most famous geyser, but the park’s broader thermal landscape is even more extraordinary.
-The Grand Prismatic Spring (370 feet across, 121 feet deep, rainbow of thermophilic bacterial mats from deep blue at the center to orange and red at the cooler edges) is best viewed from the Fairy Falls trail overlook, not the crowded boardwalk below.
-The Grand Canyon of the Yellowstone (Upper Falls 109 feet, Lower Falls 308 feet) provides the most dramatic canyon scenery in the interior West outside of the Colorado River system.
-Lamar Valley (“America’s Serengeti”) provides the most accessible wildlife viewing in the park — bison herds, wolf packs (the Druid Peak pack was the world’s most studied wolf pack), grizzly bears, and pronghorn visible from the road in a valley of extraordinary openness.
+Yellowstone National Park (3,472 square miles, established 1872 as the world’s first national park) holds more geysers, hot springs, mud pots, and fumaroles than anywhere on Earth — over 10,000 hydrothermal features sitting above the planet’s most active volcanic hot spot.
+Old Faithful — erupting every 60–110 minutes to heights of 106–184 feet — is the world’s most famous geyser, but the park’s wider thermal landscape is the real draw.
+The Grand Prismatic Spring (370 feet across, 160 feet deep, its rainbow of thermophilic bacterial mats running from deep blue at the center to orange and red at the cooler edges) is best seen from the Fairy Falls trail overlook rather than the crowded boardwalk below.
+The Grand Canyon of the Yellowstone (Upper Falls 109 feet, Lower Falls 308 feet) offers the finest canyon scenery in the interior West outside the Colorado River system.
+Lamar Valley (“America’s Serengeti”) gives you the park’s easiest wildlife viewing — bison herds, wolf packs (the Druid Peak pack was the world’s most studied wolf pack), grizzly bears, and pronghorn visible from the road across an unusually open valley floor.

 What does Grand Teton National Park offer as a complement to Yellowstone?

-Grand Teton National Park (310,000 acres, immediately south of Yellowstone) provides one of the most dramatic mountain frontscapes in the world — the Teton Range’s 12 miles of continuous granite faces rising 7,000 feet above the Jackson Hole valley floor with virtually no foothills to obscure the vertical relief.
-The Cathedral Group (Grand Teton at 13,775 feet, Mount Owen, and Teewinot Mountain) provides the most photogenic mountain wall in North America, best viewed from the Snake River Oxbow Bend in morning light.
-The Teton Crest Trail (40 miles, 3–5 days, with the option to shuttle via the Tram at Jackson Hole Mountain Resort) is the finest long route in the Greater Yellowstone ecosystem.
-The Jenny Lake area concentrates the park’s most accessible hiking: Hidden Falls and Inspiration Point (7 miles round trip), Cascade Canyon (continuing to the Forks for 9 miles round trip), and the Paintbrush-Cascade loop (19 miles, one of the finest day hikes in Wyoming).
-Grand Teton climbing — particularly the Grand Teton itself (ID’ Couloir and the Upper Exum Ridge) — is among the most significant mountaineering objectives in the continental US.
+Grand Teton National Park (310,000 acres, immediately south of Yellowstone) presents one of the great mountain frontscapes anywhere — a 40-mile wall of granite peaks rising 7,000 feet above the Jackson Hole valley floor with almost no foothills to break up the vertical relief.
+The Cathedral Group (Grand Teton at 13,775 feet, Mount Owen, and Teewinot Mountain) makes the most photogenic mountain wall in North America, best caught from the Snake River’s Oxbow Bend in morning light.
+The Teton Crest Trail (40 miles, 3–5 days, with a shuttle option via the tram at Jackson Hole Mountain Resort) is the finest long route in the Greater Yellowstone ecosystem.
+Jenny Lake concentrates the park’s easiest hiking: Hidden Falls and Inspiration Point (7 miles round trip), Cascade Canyon (continuing to the Forks for 9 miles round trip), and the Paintbrush-Cascade loop (19 miles, one of Wyoming’s great day hikes).
+Grand Teton climbing — above all the Grand itself, by the standard Owen-Spalding route or the Upper Exum Ridge — ranks among the major mountaineering objectives in the continental US.

 What makes Jackson Hole one of America’s most expensive small communities?

-Jackson (approximately 10,000 permanent residents, Teton County, Wyoming) has become one of the most expensive communities in the United States — a confluence of extraordinary natural setting (the Teton Range, Grand Teton and Yellowstone National Parks, and the National Elk Refuge), the largest art market west of New York (Jackson Hole Art Auction week in September), and tech and finance remote workers driving residential prices that far exceed what the local service economy can support.
-The median home price in Teton County regularly exceeds $3 million, making it one of the most unaffordable counties in the country relative to local wages.
-Jackson Hole Mountain Resort — with 4,139 vertical feet (the largest in the US) and Corbet’s Couloir (one of the most famous and demanding inbounds ski lines in North America) — is consistently ranked America’s finest ski resort by expert skiers.
-The National Elk Refuge (winter home to 7,000+ elk) and the Elk Sleigh Rides (National Fish and Wildlife Service) provide one of North America’s most accessible large-mammal wildlife experiences.
+Jackson (around 10,000 permanent residents, Teton County, Wyoming) has become one of the costliest communities in the country — a meeting point of extraordinary natural setting (the Teton Range, Grand Teton and Yellowstone National Parks, and the National Elk Refuge), the largest art market west of New York (Jackson Hole Art Auction week in September), and tech and finance remote workers driving home prices far past what the local service economy can bear.
+The median sale price in Teton County runs well into seven figures, leaving it one of the least affordable counties in the country relative to local wages.
+Jackson Hole Mountain Resort — 4,139 feet of continuous inbounds vertical served by the aerial tram, with Corbet’s Couloir (one of the most famous and demanding inbounds ski lines in North America) — is regularly ranked the finest ski resort in the U.S. by expert skiers.
+The National Elk Refuge (winter home to 7,000–8,000 elk) and its horse-drawn sleigh rides (run by the U.S. Fish and Wildlife Service) put one of North America’s most accessible large-mammal experiences within minutes of town.

 What does Wyoming’s Wind River Range offer beyond the national parks?

-The Wind River Range — 100 miles of granite peaks and alpine lakes in western Wyoming, the longest mountain range in the Rockies — provides the most extensive backcountry wilderness in the lower 48 states beyond the national parks.
-The range contains Gannett Peak (13,804 feet, Wyoming’s highest) and 44 of Wyoming’s 50 highest summits, 1,300+ lakes, and 230+ named glaciers (the most of any US mountain range outside Alaska).
-The Popo Agie Wilderness, the Fitzpatrick Wilderness, and the Bridger Wilderness (the most-visited wilderness in Wyoming, still vastly less crowded than comparable Colorado wilderness areas) provide the core backcountry terrain.
-The Highline Trail (75 miles from Green River Lakes to Big Sandy Lodge) is the Wind Rivers’ definitive long route, traversing the range’s full length at altitude.
-Access points at Dubois (north end), Pinedale (south), and Big Sandy provide trailheads.
-The Wyoming Range and the Bighorn Mountains (particularly the Bighorn Canyon National Recreation Area and Cloud Peak Wilderness) provide additional remote backcountry in a state with 49 million acres of federal public land.
+The Wind River Range — 100 miles of granite peaks and alpine lakes in western Wyoming — holds the most extensive backcountry wilderness in the lower 48 outside the national parks.
+The range carries Gannett Peak (13,804 feet, Wyoming’s highest) along with most of the state’s 50 tallest summits, 1,300-plus lakes, and 63 named glaciers (the greatest concentration in the Rocky Mountains, surpassed in the contiguous US only by the Washington Cascades).
+The Popo Agie Wilderness, the Fitzpatrick Wilderness, and the Bridger Wilderness (the busiest wilderness in Wyoming, yet still far quieter than comparable Colorado areas) form the core backcountry terrain.
+The Highline Trail (75 miles from Green River Lakes to Big Sandy Lodge) is the Winds’ definitive long route, holding to altitude across the full length of the range.
+Trailheads cluster at Dubois (north end), Pinedale (south), and Big Sandy.
+The Wyoming Range and the Bighorn Mountains (the Bighorn Canyon National Recreation Area and Cloud Peak Wilderness in particular) add still more remote country in a state with 49 million acres of federal public land.

 What wildlife viewing experiences make Wyoming exceptional beyond the national parks?

-Wyoming’s wildlife extends far beyond the Greater Yellowstone Ecosystem.
-The National Elk Refuge adjacent to Jackson hosts 7,000–11,000 elk in winter (one of the largest elk herds in North America) — the wagon-pulled sleigh rides through the refuge provide a genuine and accessible large-mammal wildlife experience.
-Pronghorn (the fastest land animal in the Western Hemisphere, capable of sustained speeds of 55 mph) are the most numerous large mammal in Wyoming, with population estimates of 500,000 — visible throughout the state on open plains and sagebrush flats.
-The Greater Yellowstone Ecosystem supports the most complete temperate large-mammal community in the lower 48: gray wolf (reintroduced 1995, now approximately 100 in the park), grizzly bear (700+ in the GYE), American bison (5,000 in Yellowstone, the largest free-roaming herd in the US), and wolverine (present but rarely seen).
-The Red Desert in south-central Wyoming hosts the longest remaining land mammal migration in the lower 48 — pronghorn migrating 150 miles between summer range in the Tetons and winter range near Pinedale.
+Wyoming’s wildlife reaches well past the Greater Yellowstone Ecosystem.
+The National Elk Refuge next to Jackson winters 7,000–8,000 elk (one of North America’s largest herds), and its horse-drawn sleigh rides put you among them.
+Pronghorn — the fastest land animal in the Western Hemisphere, able to hold 55 mph over open ground — are the state’s most abundant large mammal, with population estimates around 320,000, scattered across the plains and sagebrush flats.
+The Greater Yellowstone Ecosystem carries the most complete temperate large-mammal community in the lower 48: gray wolf (reintroduced 1995, roughly 100 in the park), grizzly bear (about 1,000 in the GYE), American bison (roughly 4,000–5,000 in Yellowstone, the largest free-roaming herd in the country), and wolverine (present but rarely seen).
+The Path of the Pronghorn — pronghorn covering more than 150 miles between summer range in Grand Teton and winter range in the Upper Green River Basin near Pinedale — is the longest pronghorn migration in North America and one of the longest land-mammal migrations left in the lower 48.

 Felipe Cota